YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 If you specify both NOBEFORE_IMAGES and BEFORE_IMAGES in the same journal-option-list, the last specification overrides any previous one(s).

 As YottaDB creates new journal files only with the ON option and every ON specification must include either BEFORE_IMAGES or NOBEFORE_IMAGES.
-If the user specifies [NO]BEFORE_IMAGES along with the OFF option serve no purpose.
+If the user specifies [NO]BEFORE_IMAGES along with the OFF option, it serves no purpose.

-Although it is possible to perform an online switch of a database from (or to) NOBEFORE-IMAGE journaling to (or from) BEFORE-IMAGE journaling, it is important to understand that backward recovery can never succeed if it encounters even one in a set of journal files for a database without BEFORE-IMAGES.
+Although it is possible to perform an online switch of a database from (or to) NOBEFORE-IMAGE journaling to (or from) BEFORE-IMAGE journaling, it is important to understand that backward recovery can never succeed if it encounters even one journal file in a set without BEFORE-IMAGES.

 **BU[FFER_SIZE]=blocks**